ShyamKodali/My_First_Repo/README.md

-# My_First_Repo
+# Shell_Scripting
-All my initial rooting projects are stored in this repo
+All my shell scripting projects are stored in this repo